mikoskinen/AzureBlobBridgeIFTTT/readme.md

 ![Azure Blob Bridge for IFTTT logo](https://raw.githubusercontent.com/mikoskinen/AzureBlobBridgeIFTTT/master/logo/logo_small.jpg)

-Azure Blob Bridge for IFTTT provides an easy way to use Azure Blob storage as a IFTTT destination channel.
+Azure Blob Bridge for IFTTT provides an easy way to use Azure Blob storage as a IFTTT destination Channel.

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

-The project is intended to be used with the IFTTT's Maker-channel.
+The project is intended to be used with the IFTTT's Maker-Channel.
 Example:

-Feedly (new post) -> Maker channel -> Azure Blob Bridge -> Azure Blob storage (new post stored as a blob)
+Feedly (new post) -> Maker Channel -> Azure Blob Bridge -> Azure Blob storage (new post stored as a blob)

 Azure Blob Bridge works by providing HTTP POST API for uploading blobs to your Azure Storage Account.